How do I compete?

 - Images of the Kelsey objects discussed in the project as well as photographs of the final project or artwork, if applicable.

 Contest entries will be reviewed by a selection committee overseen by Kelsey Museum staff.
 Up to five winning projects will be selected and contestants will be contacted in mid-February 2020.
 The winners will be invited to assist in creating an exhibition of the objects they wrote about and will be awarded the Eleanor and Lawrence Jackier Prize in a ceremony in late March 2020.

 Questions?
 Concerns?
-Please contact Kelsey Museum's educational and academic outreach coordinator, Cathy Person (email@example.com).
+Please contact Kelsey Museum's director of education, Cathy Person (email@example.com).